SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

     :width: 400px
     :align: center
     :figclass: align-center
-    :alt: Metal-dependance of the threshold for star formation in the EAGLE model.
+    :alt: Metal-dependence of the threshold for star formation in the EAGLE model.

-    The dependency of the SF threshold density on the metallicty of the gas in the EAGLE model (black line).
+    The dependency of the SF threshold density on the metallicity of the gas in the EAGLE model (black line).
 The function is described by the four parameters indicated on the figure.
 These are the slope of the dependency, its position on the metallicity-axis and normalisation